Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Wizard.md

 **Hit:** Teleport the enemy somewhere nearby you can see.
 You can place them in combat with one of your allies, but you can’t place them in a dangerous location.
 (It’s a defensive tool).

-5th level spell: The teleported enemy also takes 4d10 damage.
+5th level spell: The teleported enemy also takes `dice: 4d10` damage.

 7th level spell: `dice: 6d10`damage.